cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 Documentation related to Littlepay data schema
+In many cases, taken or adapted directly from Littlepay documentation: https://docs.littlepay.io/data/

 {% docs lp_participant_id %}
 Littlepay identifier for the participant (transit agency) associated with this entity or event.